sarnold/meta-alt-desktop-extras/README.rst

-Yocto  and OpenEmbedded Layer - meta-alt-desktop-extras
+Poky  and OpenEmbedded Layer - meta-alt-desktop-extras
 =======================================================

 This is a miscellaneous software overlay for meta-oe and poky, tested